Skip to Content

 Running Commands from Anywhere

-Theoretically, you can run Miso commands from any subdirectory within your project.
+You can run Miso commands from any subdirectory within your project.
+Miso walks up the directory tree to find your miso.json at the root.

 Last updated on